b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 More information about functions can be found, e.g. [in this section of Julia Docs](https://docs.julialang.org/en/v1/manual/functions/).

-If You ever encounter a build in function that you don't know, you may always search [the docs](https://docs.julialang.org/en/v1/) (search box -> top left corner of the page).
+If You ever encounter a built in function that you don't know, you may always search [the docs](https://docs.julialang.org/en/v1/) (search box: top left corner of the page).

 ## Decision Making {#sec:julia_language_decision_making}